Bill Abbey

 William L. Abbey is an American former football coach.
-He was served as the head football coach at Southern Oregon College of Education—now known as Southern Oregon University—in Ashland, Oregon for the 1951 season, compiling a record of 1–8.
+In 1950 he was a tutor for Hood River Valley High School.
+In July of 1951 he took the place of Al Simpson, who had announced he would quit to become a logger, as the head football coach at Southern Oregon College of Education—now known as Southern Oregon University—in Ashland, Oregon.
+He coached through the 1951 season, compiling a record of 1–8.
+Abbey left SOCE in 1954 for a job at Fort Ord as an athletic director.